albertcmiller1/order_book/README.md

 * unordered hash map will be of size O(N), and take amortized O(1) to insert, delete, and update
 * to add an Order to the book: best case O(1) time, and worst case O(log(n))
 * to process J matches: best case O(J) time, worst case of O(J x (K+log(N)))

+### Getting started
+1. clone the repository and `cd order_book`
+2. bring in the pybind11 dependency: `git clone git@github.com:pybind/pybind11.git`
+3. start a python virual enviornment: `pipenv shell`
+4. install python dependencies: `pipenv install`
+5. create a python wheel and install it: `make wheel`
+6. start a python repl and: `import book`

 ### Using the Book
 * instantiate the book: `ob = book.OrderBook()`